-We will award five \$250 MasterCard Gift Cards.
+We will award five \$250 gift cards.
 One school in each of Manitoba's five health regions will be randomly selected from classroom tallies received.
-We will email the lucky teachers and mail out the gift cards in April 2021.
+We will email the lucky teachers and mail out the gift cards in April 2023.